Affiliate links on Android Authority may earn us a commission. Learn more.

 CDMA, or code division multiple access, was a standard designed and patented by Qualcomm, but subsequently used as the basis for the CDMA2000 and WCDMA standards for 3G.
-However, because of its proprietary nature, CDMA hasn’t seen the global adoption that GSM has, with less than 18% of the networks around the world using CDMA, and is primarily found in the US, with Verizon Wireless and Sprint both using CDMA networks, as well as in South Korea and Russia.
-You can find the full list of CDMA networks here.
+However, because of its proprietary nature, CDMA didn’t see the global adoption that GSM had, with less than 18% of the networks around the world using CDMA.
+It was primarily found in the US, with Verizon Wireless and Sprint both using CDMA networks, as well as in South Korea and Russia.

 CDMA networks layer digitalized calls over one another, assigning unique codes to differentiate between them.
 Every call data is encoded with a different key, and the calls are then transmitted at the same time.
 The receivers each have the unique key as well, to split the combined signal into its individual calls.

-Both are multiple access standards, which means that multiple calls can go through a single tower, but as you can see, the major difference between the two has to do with the way your data is converted into the radio waves that your phone broadcasts and receives.
-There are of course, more practical considerations that matter more for us as a consumer, which you can find listed below –
+Both are multiple access standards, which means that multiple calls can go through a single tower, but the major difference between the two has to do with the way your data is converted into the radio waves that your phone broadcasts and receives.
+There are, of course, more practical considerations that matter more for us as a consumer, which you can find listed below:

-- SIM cards: Before the advent of 4G LTE, the obvious difference between GSM and CDMA devices were with regards to the SIM card.
+- SIM cards: Before the advent of 4G LTE, the obvious difference between GSM and CDMA devices was with regard to the SIM card.
 GSM handsets came with a SIM card slot, while CDMA phones did not.
-In other words, CDMA is a handset based standard, with a phone number linked to a particular device.
+In other words, CDMA is a handset-based standard, with a phone number linked to a particular device.
 If you wanted to upgrade to another phone, you would have to get in touch with the network carrier, de-activate the old device and activate the new one.
 On the other hand, with GSM devices, the phone number is linked to the SIM card, so when switching devices, all you have to do is pop the SIM card into a new phone and you are good to go.
-(This is obviously without taking into consideration GSM devices being locked to network carriers, as seen in the US).
+(This is obviously without taking into consideration GSM devices being locked to network carriers).

-- Network coverage: Network coverage doesn’t depend on whether it is GSM or CDMA network, but rather on the infrastructure the carrier has in place.
-GSM networks are far more popular globally, but in the US, Verizon Wireless, a CDMA network, boasts the highest number of subscribers in the country.
+- Network coverage: Network coverage doesn’t depend on whether it is a GSM or CDMA network, but rather on the infrastructure the carrier has in place.
+GSM networks were far more popular globally, but in the US, Verizon Wireless, a CDMA network at the time, had the highest number of subscribers and broadest coverage in the country.

 - International roaming: In your home market, it doesn’t matter what kind of network it is, with the focus instead on the available coverage.
-However, when it comes to international roaming, GSM has the upper hand, with their being a lot more GSM networks around the world, along with roaming deals between these providers.
-With a GSM phone, you also have the advantage of picking up a local SIM card wherever you are, assuming that you have an unlocked device.
+However, when it comes to international roaming, GSM had the upper hand, with a lot more GSM networks around the world, along with roaming deals between these providers.
+With a GSM phone, you also had the advantage of picking up a local SIM card wherever you are, assuming that you have an unlocked device.
 You may not get full access to data connectivity, depending on the device and network compatibility though.

-With the advent of 4G and the adoption of LTE and LTE-Advanced as the standard by the majority of network carriers worldwide, the debate of GSM vs CDMA matters less everyday.
-You may have noticed the latest smartphones intended for CDMA networks also come with SIM card slots, to take advantage of the network’s 4G LTE capabilities.
+With 4G LTE the current standard and 5G the path forward for the majority of network carriers worldwide, the debate of GSM vs CDMA matters less every day.
+Just with the advent of 4G, modern smartphones intended for CDMA networks also started to come with SIM card slots, to take advantage of the network’s 4G LTE capabilities.

-While GSM and CDMA devices cannot be interchanged even now, and will never be cross-compatible, that won’t make a difference as we continue to make a push towards 4G LTE.
+While GSM and CDMA handsets cannot be interchanged even now, and will never be cross-compatible, that won’t make a difference as we continue to make a push towards more advanced 4G and 5G networks.
 Unless international roaming is a factor, as far as your voice call and 3G data needs are concerned, both GSM and CDMA networks are equally good, with factors like availability, coverage, customer service, and price, more at play here.